 Excludes local symbols.
 The default is to include local symbols.
 For more information about local symbols, see Creating an .sbr File.

 Excludes symbols in the body of macros.
 Use /Em to include only the names of macros in the browse information file.
 The default is to include both the macro names and the result of the macro expansions.

 Excludes the specified symbols from the browse information file.
 To specify multiple symbol names, separate the names with a space and enclose the list in parentheses.
-Parentheses are not necessary if you specify only one symbol.
+Parentheses are unnecessary if you specify only one symbol.

 /errorreport:[none | prompt | queue | send]

 This option is deprecated.
 Starting in Windows Vista, error reporting is controlled by Windows Error Reporting (WER) settings.